decentrio/aio-bot/README.md

 To setup bot for messaging platforms, refer to

 ## Configuration
 This configuration file is used to set up the AIO Bot for various platforms and features.
-The file also contains subscriptions detail for each platform, so it should not be removed/renamed. (todo: make a proper db)
+The file also contains subscriptions detail for each platform, so it should not be removed/renamed

 Below is an explanation of each section:
 ### `app`